uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 ## View liabilities and payments

- I don’t know if you want to include - if we are certian we will deliver it keep the place holder
+The ability to view liabilities and payments is being developed and will be provided later in the year.

 ## Make changes to previously submitted data